 What’s more, the technology tree that is featured in the game contains many options for social engineering, the intended end result of which is a perfect society in one form or another.
 These include Thought Control, Cybernetic, and Eudaimonic, three basic visions of utopia which are dependent upon repression, post-humanism, and a utilitarian, social welfare approach meant to enrich the lives of as many people as possible.

 There’s even the option of achieving transcendence, which is one of the victory condition’s of the game.
 This is achieved by merging with Alpha Centauri’s planet-wide organism, becoming part of its mass consciousness and ensuring a sort of quasi-immortality as it were.
-This is considered the biggest and best victory option since it ensures planetary piece, as opposed to conquering all the other factions, united them, or cornering the planet’s energy market (the three other victory conditions).
+This is considered the biggest and best victory option since it ensures planetary peace, as opposed to conquering all the other factions, united them, or cornering the planet’s energy market (the three other victory conditions).

 When it comes to commercial sci-fi, Star Trek pretty much has the market cornered when it comes to utopian elements.
 Whether it was the original series, TNG, or its subsequent spinoffs, it was clear that humanity had reached a state of technical and social perfection thanks to advances made in science and technology, not to mention good old fashion optimism.